The Guild has been in existence for over 60 years (established in 1958). We aim to:

 An invoice for the annual subscription is sent out every January – February, but members can join at any time during the year.

-The Guild's Constitution and Rules (last amended in October 2011) can be found here.
+The Guild's Constitution and Rules (last amended at the Guild annual meeting in October 2018) can be found here.

 All members can be listed in the latest Membership Directory.
 This is available for those seeking professional journalists, writers and communicators working in the New Zealand agricultural sector and also for members to network.
-See here (pdf 1.2 MB).
+See here.

 PLEASE NOTE: If you would like a hard copy of the directory or would like to use this database for ANY other purposes, please contact the Secretary.